Guide to Market Value of Your Home

 Comparable houses

-For example, if you have a ranch style home or are looking to buy one, compare its estimated value to a recently sold ranch style home in the neighborhood.
-Keep in mind other factors such as square foot, location, bedroom and bath count, etc. If your home is a ranch style and is located on a more desirable part of the block, then you’ll want to compare it to a ranch style home in the same area.
-However, if there are no comparable ranch style homes in that area, take a look at two-story homes on the same block instead.
+For example, if you have a ranch style home or are looking to buy one, compare its estimated value to a recently-sold ranch-style home in the neighborhood.
+Keep in mind other factors, such as square footage, location, bedroom and bath count, etc. If your home is a ranch style and is located on a more desirable part of the block, then you’ll want to compare it to a ranch-style home in the same area.
+However, if there are no comparable ranch-style homes in that area, take a look at two-story homes on the same block instead.

 The age and condition of your home are additional factors that affect the value of your home.
 For example, an older home that isn’t updated will be valued less than a newly updated home, even if the newly updated home is smaller.
 If the economy isn’t doing well, however, then your house may not be valued as high as it should be, even with recent upgrades.